-Protecting your head is vital in the rough and tumble world of mountain biking, where crashes can be an all-too frequent an occurrence.
+Protecting your head is vital in the rough-and-tumble world of mountain biking, where crashes can be an all-too-frequent occurrence.
 That’s why getting the best mountain bike helmet possible is hugely important to staying safe and comfortable.

 We’ve rounded up our pick of the best trail helmets currently on sale, plus our advice on what to look for when you’re buying a new lid.

 We also have a list of the best enduro helmets if you’re looking for full-face mountain bike helmets, and another looking at the best road helmets if you ride on tarmac.
 We also have a buyer’s guide to the best kids’ bike helmets.

 Best mountain bike helmets 2023, as rated by our expert testers

 - £90 / $110 / AU$180 as tested

 - Comfortable to wear and the fit system is easy to adjust